grupo-exito-ecommerce/exito-cli-ts/README.md

     aws                             Vtex options
     aws clone <criteria> [all]      Clone specific list of projectos from aws, if your add the option <all>, this automatical download all projects found with the specific <criteria>

     generate                           Generate options for the project
-    generate vtexjson                 Create the json file config of vtex generate workspaces               Create the workspaces config for develops generate config                   Get the last config  for projects generate docker <repository>      Create the docker file for aws code-build for build the proyect in environment production and dev generate template <repository>    Create the template for aws cloud-formation for mount the infra structure for continuos integration
+    generate vtexjson                  Create the json file config of vtex generate workspaces                Create the workspaces config for develops generate config                    Get the last config  for projects generate docker <environment>      Create the docker file for aws code-build for build the proyect in environment production and dev generate template <repository>     Create the template for aws cloud-formation for mount the infra structure for continuos integration

     vtex                                           Vtex options
     vtex run <command> [all]                       Execute specific command from vtex, the current commands suport is: <link>, <publish>